echawk/website/setup/about.md

 The real goal is to expand your breadth of knowledge and increase the different models of thought that you can use to solve problems.

-Here is a undoubtedly controversial list of paradigms with an associated language.
+Here is a undoubtedly "controversial" list of paradigms with an associated language.

 * Imperative: C
 * Object-Oriented: [ruby](https://www.ruby-lang.org/en/)